OWASP/Serverless-Top-10-Project/2018/en/0xad-future-work.md

 # Future Work

 The goal of this report is to provide a first glance of the serverless security sphere.
-All the vulnerable code examples can be found in a project github ​[repository​](https://github.com/OWASP/Serverless-Top-10-Project) .
+All the vulnerable code examples can be found in a project GitHub ​[repository​](https://github.com/OWASP/Serverless-Top-10-Project) .

 The next stages are: